 Next up, is the beautiful Cascada Ala de Angel (‘Angel Wing Waterfall’ in English).
 Again, you’ll have to climb down from the path to the water’s edge.
 Although, at this waterfall, you’ll to one side of the waterfall rather than directly in front of it.
 Plus, depending on the water levels you might need to do some jumping between rocks and dry areas to get a good photo!

 Cascada Velo de Novia

 Folks, welcome to the main event of the day!
-Cascada Velo de Novia – meaning Bridal Veil Waterfall in English – is the main waterfall at El Chiflón.
-When this waterfall first came into sight, I was astounded, the size and force is utterly mesmerising.
+Cascada Velo de Novia – meaning Bridal Veil Waterfall in English – is the main waterfall at El Chiflón Mexico.
+When this waterfall first came into sight, I was astounded, the size and force are utterly mesmerising.
 This is easily the most impressive waterfall in Chiapas, if not the whole of Mexico!

 There are three good spots to view Cascada Velo de Novia from.
 The first is by the zipline tower and refreshment stands.
 The second is on the lower ground towards the bottom of the waterfall.
 And, the third, is the viewing platform right in front of the waterfall.
 But, be warned, the spray is quite intense at the lower viewing area and very intense on the viewing platform – you will get soaked!

 I’d highly recommend spending some time here enjoying the spectacular view, because, from this point, the climb gets steep!
 You see, the next two waterfalls are above Cascada Velo de Novia – and, that’s a long way up!

 FIND OUT MORE: Cascada Velo de Novia is so epic, I’ve a whole blog post dedicated to the waterfall!